deeplus2021/betswirl-contracts/docs/Bank.md

 *Revokes `role` from the calling account.
 Roles are often managed via {grantRole} and {revokeRole}: this function&#39;s purpose is to provide a mechanism for accounts to lose their privileges if they are compromised (such as when a trusted device is misplaced).
 If the calling account had been revoked `role`, emits a {RoleRevoked} event.
-Requirements: - the caller must be `account`.*
+Requirements: - the caller must be `account`.
+May emit a {RoleRevoked} event.*

 #### Parameters